keboola/developers-docs/integrate/storage/php-cli-client.md

 To create the`new-table` table in the `in.c-main` bucket, use

 {% highlight bash %}
-php sapi-client.phar create-table in.c-main new-table new-table.csv --token=storage_token
-{% endhighlight %}

-or

-{% highlight bash %}
-docker run -i -t quay.io/keboola/storage-api-cli create-table in.c-main new-table new-table.csv --token=storage_token
+docker run quay.io/keboola/storage-api-cli:latest create-table in.c-main new-table new-table.csv --token=storage_token
 {% endhighlight %}

 The above command will import the contents of `new-table.csv` in the current directory into the newly